Qv2ray/qv2ray.github.io/docs/plugins/usage.md

 - Some plugins may be shipped via package manager (such as [Scoop](../getting-started/step1.md#scoop-for-windows-users)), you can use them if you want.
   - _Please go to **step 3** if you have installed the plugin using this method._
-- From a plugin’s release page, download the file according to your OS.
+- From a plugin's release page, download the file according to your OS.

 ### 2. Put your plugin inside `plugins` directory